 Fresh seafood is kind of like the New Orleans Saints in this city: It's beloved no matter what time of year.
 But March and April signify peak crawfish season, and that's when this particular seafood option rightfully gets plenty of attention in the form of crawfish boils.
 Potatoes, fresh corn, andouille sausage, and plenty of herbs and spices are served together with crawfish in colorful heaps, beckoning loved ones to gather and eat with both hands.

 Although New Orleans is also known for serving up this classic sandwich, which arguably came to be sometime in the 1920s, it is a statewide staple in Louisiana.
 A traditional po' boy consists of fried seafood—particularly shrimp, oyster, catfish, crawfish, or soft-shell crab—that's "dressed" with tomato slices, shredded lettuce, pickles, and mayonnaise.
-Versions that have ham, ground beef, sausage, and cheese are acceptable options, too, but it's easy to start a debate on options that feature french fries.
+Versions that have ham, ground beef, sausage, and cheese are acceptable options, too.

 Gumbo is one of those Cajun recipes that has been widely adapted over its centuries-old history, so there's a good chance that you've already tasted this thick stew that's made with a dark roux of flour and fat.
 Chicken, sausage, and shrimp are usual components of this dish, while other possible add-ins include okra and rice.
 Either way, don't forget the "Holy Trinity" of vegetables: celery, bell peppers, and onions.